multani/gcp-changelog/content/cloud-sql-for-mysql/index.md

 ### Feature

 Cloud SQL now supports Private Service Connect (PSC) outbound connectivity.
 With PSC outbound connectivity, you can attach a PSC interface to your existing Cloud SQL PSC-enabled instances to allow your instances to make outbound connections to your network.
-This is required for [homogeneous migrations using Database Migration Service](https://cloud.google.com/database-migration/docs/homogeneous-migrations).
+This is required for [homogeneous migrations](https://cloud.google.com/database-migration/docs/homogeneous-migrations) to PSC-enabled Cloud SQL instances using [Database Migration Service](https://cloud.google.com/database-migration/docs).
 For more information, see [PSC outbound connections](https://cloud.google.com/sql/docs/mysql/about-private-service-connect#psc-outbound).

 ---
 ## 2025-08-07